What is RFID?

 Barcodes are much easier to reproduce or counterfeit.

-Tags can be searched for via audio and visual cues from your smart-device and hand-reader allowing you to find a “needle in a haystack.”
+Tags can be searched and located via audio and visual cues allowing you to find a “needle in a haystack.”